geek4s/legalresearchtool/ReadMe.md

-# ⚖️ Legal Research Tool
+# ⚖️ Legal Research Tool using RAG
 A RAG system for legal research, built to run in **Google Colab**.
 It loads legal documents into a vector database, then answers questions with inline citations, flags regulatory changes, and auto-drafts **legal briefs** — all grounded strictly in the documents you give it.

 ## 1. Purpose